sanity-io/hydrogen-sanity/package/README.md

 ## Visual Editing

 Enable real-time, interactive live preview inside the Presentation tool of your Sanity Studio. `hydrogen-sanity` comes with a ready-to-use version of the `VisualEditing` component that's compatible with Hydrogen and Oxygen.

+> [!NOTE]
+>
+> These instructions assume some familiarity with Sanity's Visual Editing concepts, like loaders and overlays.
+To learn more, please visit the [Visual Editing documentation](https://www.sanity.io/docs/introduction-to-visual-editing).

 First set up your root route to enable preview mode across the entire application, if the preview session is active: